johndemaree/PythonFinalProject/README.md

 Instructions:

 	Create a new Set of Cards:
-		1. Go to the home page  localhost:5000/
+		1. Browse to the home page  localhost:5000/
 		2. Click on "Create New Cardset"
 		3. Enter the Title and Description of the new Cardset
 		4. Click on "Create New Cardset"

 	Select a Cardset:
-		1. Go to the home page  localhost:5000/
+		1. Browse to the home page  localhost:5000/
 		2. Use the drop down menu to select a Cardset
 		3. Click on "Select Cardset"

+	Edit a Cardset:
+		1. Browse to the home page localhost:5000/
+		2. Use the drop down menu to select a Cardset
+                3. Click on  "Edit CardSet"

 	Add Cards to Cardset:
-		1. Follow the instructions above for Selecting a Cardset
+		1. Follow the instructions above for Select a Cardset
 		2. Click on "Add a New Card"
 		3. Enter the Key1, Key2, and Definition of the new Card.
 		4. Click "Add Another Card"  to add that card and then create a new card.
 		5. Click "Finish" to add final Card and return to Card Menu.

 	Review Cards
-		1. Follow the instructions above for Selecting a Cardset
+		1. Follow the instructions above for Select a Cardset
 		2. Click on "Review Cards"
 		3. Use the "Previous Card" and "Next Card" to Clycle through the Cards
 		4. Note:  The card number you are viewing is displayed to the top right of the Card.
+	Edit/Delet Cards
+		1. Follow the instructions above for Review Cards
+		2. Select the Card you want to edit or delete
+		3. Click on "Edit"  to open the card in an editable form
+		4. Click on "Finish" after you have made changes to save those changes
+		5. Clock on "Delete"  to delete the current card.
+	Flash Cards
+		1. Follow the instructions above for Selecting a Cardset
+		2. Click on "Flash Cards"
+		3. Use the form to select which items will appear on the Front of the Card and then the Back.
+		Note:  You can select items to appear on both front and back, or neither front or back.
+		4. Click on "Submit"  The cards will be sorted in a random order and the Front of the first card will appear.
+		5. Click on "Back"  to reveal the back of the card.
+		6. Click on "Next"  to reveal the front of the next card.

 Structure: